Solo-pilot site note

 S / SE / SW.

-Why is this not a simple coastal note?
+Why is Vrsuta more than a viewpoint note?

-Because access from Sutorman Pass, landing choices, and return logistics are part of the practical read.
+Because access from Sutorman Pass, landing choices, return logistics, and current wind are part of the flying decision.

 Does this note confirm landing availability?

-No. It preserves landing references that still require current confirmation.
+No. It preserves landing references that still require current local confirmation.

 Continue in this guide